Explaining Adversarial Vulnerability with a Data Sparsity Hypothesis: Introduction

 \section{Introduction}

 Deep learning (DL) models have achieved unprecedented accuracy for many visual recognition \cite{rawat2017deep}, speech recognition \cite{amodei2016deep}, and natural language processing tasks \cite{young2018recent}.
-As DL models find their way to real-world applications, an important vulnerability in them was brought into the limelight by the introduction of adversarial examples, generated by applying imperceptible perturbations to the original input \cite{szegedy2013intriguing}.
+As DL models find their way to real-world applications, an important vulnerability in them was brought to light by the introduction of adversarial examples, generated by applying human imperceptible perturbations to the original input \cite{szegedy2013intriguing}.
 In a white-box setup where the adversary has access to weight parameters of the DL model, different attack algorithms such as Fast Gradient Sign Method (FGSM) \cite{goodfellow2014explaining}, Projected Gradient Descent (PGD) \cite{madry2017towards}, and DeepFool \cite{moosavi2016deepfool} already exist.
-Adversarial training is currently one of the most effective approaches to improve robustness.
-Efforts to explain the adversarial vulnerability of DL models suggest that correct classification only occurs on a thin manifold and most of the high dimensional input data distribution consists of adversarial examples \cite{goodfellow2014explaining}.
+Adversarial training \cite{goodfellow2014explaining} is currently one of the most effective approaches to improve robustness.
+Efforts to explain the adversarial vulnerability of DL models suggest that correct classification only occurs on a thin manifold and most of the high dimensional input data space consists of adversarial examples \cite{goodfellow2014explaining}.
 We hypothesize that two factors play important roles in adversarial vulnerability of DL models.
-The first factor is that a large portion of data space lies outside the support of the data distributions, i.e. no nearby training data points.
-The second factor is that DL models have many redundant parameters that allow the models to learn different possible decision boundaries, especially outside the support of the data space.
-These decision boundaries in the space may not affect the prediction accuracy of the model, but makes an important difference for adversarial robustness.
-We hypothesize that an ideal decision boundary is smooth and will stay as far from the support of each class distribution as possible.\\ Our hypothesis about the existence of large factions in data space without training data is similar to that in the ongoing independent efforts on Open Set Recognition (OSR) \cite{scheirer2012toward}, whose objective is to train models that can identify data points from seen classes in the training data accurately, or Known Known Classes (KKCs), while rejecting data points from unseen classes, or Unknown Unknown Classes (UUCs), that are passed into the model during testing.
-In these algorithms, it is assumed that UUCs are located in a subspace far from KKCs in the high dimensional input data space and the model is trained to have decision boundaries that bind the support of each KKC distribution tightly in order to reserve the space outside the support of the data distribution for UUCs.
-Our code is provided together with the Supplementary Materials. \\ Semi-supervised learning (SSL) has been widely used to train models with higher accuracy when limited labeled data is available.
-SSL has also recently been deployed to train adversarially robust DL models, by taking advantage of unlabeled data sets to regularize the model.
-For unlabeled data, these methods generate data points using Gaussian noise or synthesis algorithms, or source data points from existing data sets.
-The theory is that the unlabeled data provides more points in the high dimensional data space at which the gradient of the SoftMax score surface can be regularized.
-In this paper, SSL is used by leveraging unlabeled data, carefully generated to cover a large area around the support of the data distributions.
-The unlabeled data and the proposed training framework support our goal of training models with decision boundaries similar to the ideal decision boundary described before.
+The first factor is that a large portion of the input data space lies outside the support of the data distributions, i.e. {there exists no training data points in a large portion of the input data space.
+As a result, the shape of the SoftMax score surfaces learbed by DL models is not known in regions outside the support of the data distribution}.
+The second factor is that DL models have many redundant parameters that allow the models to learn different possible decision boundaries, especially outside the support of the input data distribution.
+These different decision boundaries may have similar prediction accuracy, but they may show major differences when it comes to adversarial robustness.
+We hypothesize that an ideal SoftMax score surface is smooth and its decision boundary will stay as far from the support of each class distribution as possible.\\ Semi-supervised learning (SSL) has been widely used to train models with higher accuracy when limited labeled data is available.
+SSL has also recently been deployed to train adversarially robust DL models by regularizing DL models using unlabeled datasets.
+These methods generate unlabeled data points using Gaussian noise and synthesis algorithms or source data points from existing datasets.
+The idea is that the unlabeled data provides more points in the high dimensional input data space at which the gradient of the SoftMax score surface can be regularized.
+In this paper, we also leverage unlabeled data, carefully generated to cover a large area around the support of the data distributions to remove the first factor in our hypothesis that is data sparsity.
+We then use the unlabeled data and a training framework equipped with regularization to train models with decision boundaries similar to the described ideal decision boundary.
+We will analyse if models trained to have decision boundaries similar to the ideal decision boundary described above are more robust to adversarial attacks.